Genesee Valley Park

 There are two trails located in Genesee Valley Park, they are the Red Creek Trail and the Genesee Greenway.
 The Genesee Greenway stretches from Lehigh Valley Trail Park, and to Downtown Rochester.

-Genesee Valley Park has 7 softball fields, 3 multi-use athletic fields, and 1 cricket pitch located throughout the park that are available for rent.
-Softball fields #1-3 are located in the very south end of the park, off Crittenden Road, and #4-#7 others are located off East River Road, south of the Erie Canal.
+Genesee Valley Park has 7 softball fields, 3 multi-use athletic fields, and 1 cricket pitch located throughout the park, that are available for rent.
+Softball fields #1-3 are located in the very south end of the park, off Crittenden Road.
+Fields #4-#7 others are located off East River Road, south of the Erie Canal.
 There are also three Multi-use athletic fields; one near Hawthorne Shelter, one near Canalside Shelter, and one near Riverbend Shelter.
 The Cricket Pitch is located near Softball Field #7.

 Genesee Valley Park has two golf courses.
 There is the North Golf Course and the South Golf Course.
 Both are located off of East River Road.

 Genesee Rowing Club